Syrians in Lebanon: Naturalization and Syrians

-Excessive restrictions were placed on Lebanese citizenship due to the importance of the countries demographic in running political operations.
+Excessive restrictions were placed on Lebanese citizenship due to the importance of the country's demographic balance in its political operations.
 However, Armenian and Assyrian refugees came to Lebanon in 1915 from present-day southeastern Turkey, following the Armenian and Assyrian genocide.
 And when Lebanon was formed after Ottoman rule subsided, these Armenians and Assyrians were given citizenship to Lebanon.
 Also, under the Syrian-occupied Lebanon in 1994, the government naturalized over 154,931 foreign residents, of Palestinian (mostly Palestinian Christians) and Syrian (mostly Syrian Sunnis and Christians) descent.
 The purpose of these naturalization was to sway the elections to a pro-Syrian government.
 This allegation is based on how these new citizens were bused in to vote and displayed higher voting rates than the nationals did.

 On June 1, 2018, the notoriously anti-naturalization Lebanese president, Michel Aoun signed a naturalization decree granting citizenship to a reported 300 individuals.
 These individuals come for various backgrounds and religions, however all of them are in one way wealthy and have ties to Syrian president, Bashar al-Assad.

+The final offesive of the rebels Hayat Tahrir Al-Sham that managed to overthrow Assad's regime in Syria, caused a new move of refugees towards the Lebanese border.
+Lebanon harried to close its borders except the Masnaa Border Crossing.
+It was reported on December 12th that 1,422 refugees entered Lebanon while 881 left the country via the border crossing, 70 were captured after enterring via smuggling routes.